 Mitigation Action Portfolio is updated annually and provides detailed documentation on hazard mitigation activities that are eligible for funding.
 Download the template to submit your own project to the portfolio.

 Nature-Based Solutions: A Guide for Local Communities (2021) presents the business case and practical advice for planning and implementation on nature-based solutions.

-FY21 Subapplication Data gives an overview of BRIC's FY21 application submissions.
+FY22 Subapplication Selections gives an overview of the applicants' application submissions.